Can You Submit Different Common App Essays to Different Schools

 Can you submit different common app essays to different schools?
 Students will occasionally inquire as to whether or not they are permitted to send in distinct iterations of their Common App essay to each individual school.

 When someone wants to write different Common App essays for different schools, it’s usually because they believe they need to tailor their application to each individual school.
 In other words, they want to stand out from the crowd.
-For the purposes of this exercise, the process of applying through the Common App should be compared to dating.

 What exactly is the Common App?